Rubenadhoute/my_wave-portal/README.md

 The Wave is saved on the blockchain through an Ethereum smart contract and displayed on the website.

-P.S: There is a random chance that you can win a small amount of ETH by just waving at me...
+P.S: There is a chance that you can win a small amount of ETH by just waving at me...

 https://waveportal-starter-project.rubenadhoute.repl.co

 ## Key Learnings

-1. BuildSpace is dope
+1. BuildSpace

 2. FE/BE connection- storing both contract address and its ABI on Replit